Impartial Games: A Challenge for Reinforcement Learning: Revisiting AlphaZero and LCZero

-The next example Fig. \ref{fig:LC2} illustrate the difficulty in handling parity related problems.
-On the right part of the position, any player who moves would lose the game.
-The situation on the left side of the board is equivalent to the nim position $[3,2]$ consisting of two heaps with three and two counters, respectively and where it is only possible to remove one or two counters from a heap.
-This version of nim is sometime referred to as bogus nim.
-The winning move is to remove one counter from the heap with three counters.
-Analogously, the winning move for the white is making the move c3-c4.
-But LCZero's policy network suggests a2-a4, which disastrously leads to a losing position.
-Like in the previous example it is important to stress that LCZero finds the winning sequence almost immediately, and the point is that neither the value network nor the policy network in general are able to evaluate positions completely accurately.
+The next example in Figure \ref{fig:LC2} further illustrates the difficulty AlphaZero-style algorithms face with parity-related problems.
+This chess position is constructed to mimic a Nim position: the right side of the board is a losing position for any player who moves, while the left side is equivalent to a Nim game with two heaps of three and two counters respectively, where only removing one or two counters from a heap is allowed (sometimes referred to as "Bogus Nim").
+The optimal move in this Nim variant is to remove one counter from the heap of three.
+Analogously, the winning move for White in the chess position is \pawn c3-c4.
+However, LCZero's policy network initially suggests \pawn a2-a4 with a 50.4\% prior probability, a move that disastrously leads to a losing position.
+While the value network correctly identifies \pawn c4 as favourable (90.3\% win probability), the policy network's initial strong preference for a sub-optimal move indicates a challenge in accurately prioritising parity-dependent moves.
+Despite this initial misdirection, LCZero's MCTS quickly corrects its course, finding the optimal sequence after only a few nodes.

-Despite that LCZero is equipped with rather incredible policy and value networks, in general, it cannot accurately evaluate positions related to parity issues, including "zugzwang", "waiting moves", and "triangle manoeuvres", etc. that are common themes in chess.
-This, however, is not an issue for AlphaZero or LCZero as the issues effectively are handled by the MCTS.
-However, some examples show that the policy network occasionally might fail to properly consider crucial key moves.

-As an example consider the board position in Fig. \ref{fig:LC3} that occured in a game between Stockfish 12 and LCZero.
-The white player can force checkmate in a sequence of 5 moves, starting with \rook c2.
-However, the policy network give the move of \rook a5+ the highest prior probability.
-The serious problem is that LC0's policy network fails to guide the MCTS propertly, and after more than 1 million nodes LC0 were unable to find the winning sequence.
-The failure to find the winning sequence is partly a drawback of using MCTS, while alpha-beta search that almost universally is used in conventional chess engines, typically finds the forced mate almost instantly.